Church Hill

 Church Hill Big Local partnership used funding towards low-cost or free events, trips and activities for families, to bring people together through shared experiences.

-To maintain community spirit, efforts were made to ensure that seasonal events continued in some form throughout the Covid-19 pandemic.
-Church Hill Big Local partnership felt this programme was one of their key achievements, helping them raise their profile in the area and to achieve a good reputation by helping residents build memories with their families and the wider community.
+Church Hill Big Local partnership felt their programme of events was one of their key achievements, helping them raise their profile in the area and to achieve a good reputation by helping residents build memories with their families and the wider community.
+After the Big Local programme came to an end, Church Hill Big Local CIO continued a range of popular seasonal events in the community, including themed annual Community Fun Days with games, animal encounters and food stalls.

 Community assets and spaces

-Redeveloping Bomford Hill
+Redeveloping Bomford Hill Park

 This work was completed in phases, and to specific council requirements.
 The peace memorial, for example, was delivered – from planning stages through to a remembrance event – within ten months.
 To do this, the partnership set up a steering group to co-ordinate the project that included volunteers, local councillors and a local historian.
 They also drew on strong existing relationships with local councillors, helping attain initial council support and ensuring it remained throughout the construction process.